 Return-to-Campus-Process for Students – Orange Campus

 While Chapman cannot guarantee that it can keep anyone safe from the COVID-19 virus or any other harm, compliance with the following measures will help us reduce the risk of COVID-19 infection and respond more effectively if cases do occur.
-Therefore, please understand that those who will be on campus either at the start of fall, or if the university resumes in-person instruction during the semester, will need to accept the responsibility to comply with the following measures as a condition of returning to campus or living in Chapman housing:
+Therefore, please understand that those who will be on campus either at the start of the semester, or if the university resumes in-person instruction during the semester, will need to accept the responsibility to comply with the following measures as a condition of returning to campus or living in Chapman housing:

 - Look for the health screening in your Chapman email and follow the instructions.